Eleven FAQs on advertising strategy.

 - How can I make my adverts stand out?

 - How long does it take to see results from advertising?

-- Should I try to match my competitors' advertising?
+- Should we try to match our competitors' advertising?

 A well-designed advertisement can: